rebel research

 a bad job is worse for mental health than being out of work

-interesting stuff to gain more in-depth knowledge
+gain more in-depth knowledge

 Challenging the status quo is the mechanism that leads to innovation and improvement.
 But doing so can feel risky, leading you to self-censor and shy away from speaking up.
 Challenging the status quo calls into play context, personalities, and self-interest, and could bruise egos, reveal poor performance, redistribute power, or upend hierarchy.
 So how should you go about sharing an idea or feedback that goes against the status quo?